REL 275 - banner

 I believe that the university's dress and grooming standards reflect the standard that any educated and civil person should adopt anywhere in the world.
 As a professor as well as a Church high priest I adhere to that standard and expect all my students to do the same.

-Since our classes are held in a sacred building, we must display the proper reverence and demeanor suitable to a house of worship.
-I ask that you refrain from wearing hats, shorts, "grubby attire," beachwear, and from enjoying foods and drinks in the classroom.
-Falling asleep occasionally is forgivable, but chatting during lectures is not.
+Since our classes are held in a dedicated building, we must display proper reverence and demeanor.
+Falling asleep--occasionally--is forgivable, but chatting during lectures is not.

 For those among you who are "techno buffs": you are welcome to download the readings to your laptop or access them online in class.